An Inside Look at CEHC’s New Artificial Intelligence Laboratory

 M. Abdullah Canbaz, an assistant professor in the Department of Information Sciences and Technology at UAlbany’s College of Emergency Preparedness, Homeland Security and Cybersecurity (CEHC), is dedicated to positioning his students as leaders in this digital revolution.

-He recently launched the AI in Complex Systems Laboratory, a cutting-edge research facility on the third floor of the ETEC research and development complex that is dedicated to the study and advancement of AI within the context of complex systems and networks.
+He recently launched the AI in Complex Systems Laboratory, a cutting-edge research facility on the second floor of the ETEC research and development complex that is dedicated to the study and advancement of AI within the context of complex systems and networks.

 Canbaz welcomed his first cohort of undergraduate and graduate researchers to the lab in Spring 2023.